GENERAL PROVISIONS

 Special Rules for Genetic Surrogacy Agreement

-Genetic surrogacy agreementRequirements for validation.
+Genetic surrogacy agreement—Requirements for validation.

-(1) Except as otherwise provided in RCW 26.26A.775, to be enforceable, a genetic surrogacy agreement must be validated by the superior court.
+26.26A.775, to be enforceable, a genetic surrogacy agreement must be validated by the superior court.
 A proceeding to validate the agreement must be commenced before assisted reproduction related to the surrogacy agreement.

 (2) The court shall issue an order validating a genetic surrogacy agreement if the court finds that: